dunno456/happy-sad-angry/readme.md

 ## Running this project
 1. Connect to your Jetson Nano via VSCODE.
 2. Ensure that you have the proper things installed.
 The Renet18.onnx and all others like that - the ones that say resnet18.onnx and the train.py.
-Also, esure that you have the labels.txt file.
+Make sure that the files are put in the jetson-inference/python/training/classification.
 3. Run the docker container and train and export the model.
 4. Exit the docker container and run the model.